missionmike/lets-go/README.md

 - All necessary extensions and scripts for Go and associated linting, testing, etc. To see all available scripts, run `npm run` without any arguments.

+### Initialize the Database

+This setup uses Postgres for the database, along with Prisma for the schema configuration.

+To initialize the schema, run `npm run prisma:migrate` from the root folder.
+Allow the `npx` installation of `prisma` to proceed.

+At the end of a successful setup, you should see a message `Your database is now in sync with your schema.`.

 ### Starting Backend

 To start the backend Go server, run `npm run be-start`.
 The server should start at `localhost:9000`.